India replaces China as Iran's top oil client

 SHORT-LIVED REVERSAL?

-India, openly disdainful of sanctions to pressure Tehran, has been left off a list of nations given a U.S. waiver from the measures, but the government is privately pushing refiners for substantial cuts in imports from Iran.
+India, openly disdainful of sanctions to pressure Tehran, has been left off a list of nations given a U.S. waiver from the measures, but is privately pushing its refiners for substantial cuts in imports from Iran.

-On a monthly basis, India's crude purchases from Iran have fallen steadily from 531,000 bpd in January, when it first overtook China as top importer, the data showed, suggesting that purchases of Iranian crude have already peaked.
+On a monthly basis, India's crude purchases from Iran have fallen steadily from a January's 531,000 bpd when it first overtook China as top importer, the data showed, suggesting that purchases of Iranian crude have already peaked.

 Petrologistics, one of several consultants estimating oil exports by tracking tanker shipments, showed that India imported 404,000 bpd in February and 363,000 bpd in March.

-Reuters shipping data showed a similar trend, with India importing about 7 percent less Iranian crude.
+Reuters shipping data showed a similar trend and in February India imported about seven percent less Iranian crude.
 Many expect lower volumes when new contracts begin in April.

-The top Indian oil importer in the first quarter was Essar Oil ESRO.NS, buying 142,000 bpd compared with 88,000 bpd in the first quarter of 2011, the Petrologistics data showed.
+The top Indian oil importer in the first quarter was Essar Oil, buying 142,000 bpd compared with 88,000 bpd in the first quarter of 2011, the Petrologistics data showed.

 Essar plans to expand its refining capacity and will raise the capacity of its giant Vadinar refinery to 405,000 bpd this year.

-Historically, Iran's biggest Indian oil client was Mangalore Refinery and Petrochemicals Ltd (MRPL) (MRPL.NS), which bought 110,000 in the first quarter, down from 162,0000 bpd in 2011, the data showed.
+Historically, Iran's biggest Indian oil client was Mangalore Refinery and Petrochemicals Ltd (MRPL), which bought 110,000 in the first quarter, down from 162,0000 bpd in 2011, the data showed.